AGuyNextDoor/AProfNextDoor/Exercises/Hands on Keras/README.md

-# Consigne : HandsOn Keras
+# Consigne : Hands On Keras

 ## Description